Demo the Windows Autopilot Deployment Program on a Virtual Machine

 - Windows 10

-In this topic you'll learn how to set-up a Windows AutoPilot deployment for a Virtual Machine using Hyper-V.
+In this topic you'll learn how to set-up a Windows Autopilot deployment for a Virtual Machine using Hyper-V. Watch the following video to see an overview of the process:

 These are the thing you'll need on your device to get started: